 What would you do to save your sister?
-Feng Teng (played by Hans Zhang) is the heir of a conglomerate.
+Feng Teng (played by Hans Zhang) is the heir to a conglomerate.
 His sister Feng Yue (played by Zhang Yang Guo’er) has a rare blood type and needs regular blood donations.
 Feng Tang then finds Shan Shan (played by Zhao Liying), who is a match.
 He gives her a job and keeps tabs on her.
 Slowly, he begins falling in love with her.
 However, other people disagree and try to break the couple up.
 This romantic comedy is an adaptation of the novel Shan Shan Comes to Eat by Gu Man.

 Can we stop love triangles?
-Seriously, just find something else to break the couple up other than an old childhood friend and jealous best friends.
+Seriously, just find something else to break the couple up other than an old childhood friend and jealous best friend.
 I’m looking at you, Yuan Lishu (played by Li Chengyuan) and Zheng Qi (played by Huang Ming).
 Besides that annoying plot hole, this is a comedy series that topped the charts for a reason.
 It is hilarious!
 The comedy revolves around Feng Teng’s attempts to fatten up Shan Shan (who is a glutton).
 There’s also good characterization for the main leads and great chemistry, which sucks us into the main character’s stories.

 My Amazing Boyfriend (2016)

 Let’s get supernatural for this next one!
 An adaptation of the novel of the same name by Shui Qianmo, the plot revolves around an alien over 500 years old called Xue Ling Qiao (played by Kim Tae Hwan).
 For the last century, Xue Ling Qiao was in a deep sleep.
 He is awakened when B-List actress Tian Jing Zhi (played by Janice Wu) is involved in a car crash.
-He saves her life; on the condition, he will now live with her and learn to pass as a human under her guidance.
+He saves her life; on this condition, he will now live with her and learn to pass as a human under her guidance.
 Perhaps their meeting was no mere coincidence after all.

 Most of the comedy comes from Xue Ling Qiao.
 Kim Tae Hwan plays this fish-out-of-water character very well.
-This drama focuses on humor rather than romance.
+This c-drama focuses on humor rather than romance.
 Janice Wu plays her character well, with Tian Jing Zhi being so naïve and almost as odd as our male lead.
 However, one thing that gets repetitive is the damsel in distress trope.
 Tian Jing Zhu always needs to be rescued, which can get highly annoying.
 Was the romance necessary?
 No. But, for comedy, this is a drama we recommend.